HNLMS Groningen (P843): 2015

 On 9 August Groningen departed Den Helder for a four-month deployment off the coast of Somalia, as part of the EU anti-piracy mission Atalanta.

 On 11 December she sailed back into her homeport.

 2016

 In 2016 Groningen was deployed to the Caribbean on counter-drug operations and coast guard duties.

 2018

 In December 2018, the Royal Netherlands Navy (RNLN) was reported to be planning to trial a new crewing concept for its Holland-class offshore patrol vessels (OPVs) and selected Groningen for this two-year long pilot project.
 The main purpose of the project is to provide clarity for crews to know when they are deployed and when they are back home.

 2020

-On 19 July, the ships NH90 helicopter crashed off the coast of Aruba, killing two crew members and injuring two passengers.
+On 19 July, the ship's NH90 NFH helicopter crashed off the coast of Aruba, killing two crew members and injuring two passengers.
 The Dutch Ministry of Defence launched an investigation, grounding all of the country's NH90s until more is known.

+2023

+In 2023 HNLMS Groningen was fitted with a Hull Vane, which led to a 16% fuel reduction at 17.5 knots and 10% across the full usage profile.